-5.15.04: Are there written and communicated procedures in place that require food handlers to report any cuts or grazes and/ or if they are suffering any illnesses that might be a contamination risk to the products being produced, and return to work requirements?
-(In countries with health privacy/confidentiality laws, e.g., USA, auditors can check procedure/policy but not the actual records).
+2.13.4: Are there written and communicated procedures in place that require food handlers to report any cuts or grazes and/or if they are suffering any illnesses that might be a contamination risk to the products being produced, and include return to work requirements?
+(In countries with health privacy/confidentiality laws, e.g., USA, auditors should check procedure/policy but not the actual records).

 Total compliance (10 points): There should be documented procedures that are communicated (e.g., worker signature on a training log) to food handlers, requiring them to report any cuts, grazes and/or any illnesses that might be a food safety cross contamination risk.
 The procedures should indicate return to work requirements for affected workers: to whom the food handlers should report, how the issue is recorded and appropriate actions to be taken for a particular issue.
-Auditors should not request to review records where countries have laws covering privacy/ confidentiality of health records, and therefore, a verbal confirmation should be gained.
+Auditors should not request to review records where countries have laws covering privacy/ confidentiality of health records, and therefore, a verbal confirmation that records are kept should be gained.

-• Single/isolated instance(s) of errors or omissions in procedure.
+- Single/isolated instance(s) of errors or omissions in procedure. - Single/isolated instance(s) of evidence that workers are unaware of the procedure requirements

-• Numerous instances of errors or omissions in the procedure.
+- Numerous instances of errors or omissions in the procedure. - Numerous instances of workers being unaware of procedure requirements